properties: an organizational aid and wrapper for validation and tab completion of class properties

-properties package allows you to create strongly typed objects in a
+properties package enables the creation of strongly typed objects in a

 API Documentation is available at ReadTheDocs.